kanduvisla/blipr/TEST_REPORT.md

 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start
 - Weird yellow X (probably "<" and ">" characters of pagebank)
+- Double speed does not seem to work good (retest now pp16n is x4)